Chris Jenkins (powerlifter)

 Christopher Jenkins is a Welsh powerlifter and strongman.
 He is a former junior World powerlifting champion and holds Welsh, British, European and World records in the powerlifts.
 Jenkins has been described as one of the greatest junior powerlifters of all time.
-In Strongman Chris Jenkins is a two time winner of Wales Strongest Man U90kg.

 Early life

 Chris Jenkins was raised in Port Talbot and was a pupil at Ysgol Gyfun Gwyr.
 Jenkins began weight training at age 11 to improve his running at school.
-In 1997 he began boxing with the Welsh Boxing Federation now Welsh Boxing Association and holds an amateur record of 7–0.
-Jenkins also holds a 1st Dan black belt in Wado Ryu karate under the Bushi Kai.